debevv/nanoMODBUS/README.md

 system like microcontrollers.
 Its main features are:

+- Compact size
-- Compact size, only ~1000 lines of code
+  - Only ~1000 lines of code
+  - Client and server code can be disabled, if not needed
 - No dynamic memory allocations
 - Transports:
     - RTU